 Some patients aren’t aware of the extent of their coverage, while others have questions about their network and payment structure.
 Unfortunately, insurance jargon can be difficult to decipher for those of us who don’t work in the healthcare industry.

 This is an issue many healthcare professionals are concerned about.
 When people don’t fully understand their insurance options, they inadvertently spend more than they need to on dental care, or lack coverage for important procedures.

-What does It Mean When a Dentist is Not in My Insurance Network?
+What Does It Mean When a Dentist is Not in My Insurance Network?

 The insurance companies determine what rates dentists can charge, while the dentists can then bill the insurance companies directly.
 This ensures that patients receive affordable care, while dentists will receive reimbursement for their services from insurance companies.

 Patients don’t have to stick with dentists in their insurance provider’s PPO network, but it may be more affordable to do so.
 The amount that an insurance company will cover for a procedure performed by a dentist outside of their PPO network varies, but you can typically still expect to receive at least 50-80 percent coverage of the total cost.

 What Procedures Will My Insurance Cover?

 If you receive dental insurance through your employer, they should be able to provide you with literature detailing your different coverage options.
 If you purchase your own dental insurance, you’ll have to go straight to the insurance company to assess your options.

 How Much Does My Insurance Pay for Treatment?

-As long as your dentist is a member of your insurance provider’s PPO network, you can expect them to cover about 40-80 percent of most costs, and 100 percent of preventable services.
+As long as your dentist is a member of your insurance provider’s PPO network, you can expect them to cover about 40-80 percent of most costs, and full coverage dental insurance for preventable services.
 Depending on your plan, you may either have to pay a deductible or copayment in addition to the amount covered by the provider.

-Should I Expect Lower quality Treatment If I Have Medicaid?
+Should I Expect Lower Quality Treatment If I have Medicaid?

 Generally speaking, patients on Medicaid shouldn’t receive sub-par care from their dentists, and they should expect at least a limited number of procedures to be covered.
 Unfortunately, however, they may have a hard time finding dentists who are willing to treat them under their Medicaid plans.

 Here at Modern Family Dental Care, we know how stressful finding the right insurance plan for you and your family can be.
 That’s why we offer all of our patients the opportunity to enroll in our Wellness Savings Plan which can save them additional money on regular dental procedures.